dosipod/SrWiki/Analog-Audio-Input-Options.md

 --- | --- | ---
 *MAX9814* | Good+ | Best to set the gain to 40dB.
 *MAX9812* | Good | Only 20dB gain, but worked OK.
 *MAX4466* | Fair | Is very sensitive to 3.3V noise and voltage dropout due to Wifi activity.
-Avoid powering your LED stripe from ESP32, as the stripe causes a lot of noise on the 3.3V/5V power lines.
+Avoid powering your LED strip from ESP32, as the strip causes a lot of noise on the 3.3V/5V power lines.
 *INMP401* | Good | Some Chinese ones are not reliable.